pwyq/cg_project/README.md

-5. Extending the debugger to show the nth refection of a ray via the keyboard, or triggering a ray highlighting and showing command line output of the selected ray’s properties.
+5. Extending the debugger to show the nth refection of a ray via the keyboard, or triggering a ray highlighting and showing command line output of the selected rayâ€™s properties.
 ![](./final-renders/E6-alt.png)